samboy/misc-civ4-mapscripts/old/README.md

 or for people who want to automate making a large number of maps (useful for finding seeds which make for really nice worlds).

+There are two automated tools for finding maps suitable for desert/Arab
+play:

+- make.tally.sh; this generates a file named `tally` (slowly; one map per second or two)
+- find.good.land.sh; this lists suitable desert/Arab maps in the `tally` file

 To run it stand alone, be sure to be at a command line, have Python2 installed, then type in something like: `python TotestraRG32.py 5`